 Q. How do I determine if I qualify for financial aid?

 A. We encourage families interested in receiving assistance to obtain an initial determination of need.
-This can be done by using one of the need estimators that are available at some high school guidance offices or by accessing one of the online services such as www.finaid.org and www.fafsa4caster.ed.gov.
+This can be done by using one of the need estimators that are available at some high school guidance offices or by accessing one of the online services such as www.finaid.org.
+The St. Lawrence University website also has a Net Price Calculator (NPC) for your use in determining an estimate of need for a new first-year, undergraduate student can expect to pay.

 Q. What types of need-based assistance are available?

 A. We offer institutional need-based grants and participate in several Federal and State assistance programs.
-These include: the Federal Pell Grant Program, Federal Supplemental Educational Opportunity Grants, the New York State Tuition Assistance Program, Vermont State Assistance Grants, Federal TEACH Grant, Federal Perkins Student Loans, Federal Direct Stafford Student Loans, and the Federal College Work Study Program.
+These include the Federal Pell Grant Program, Federal Supplemental Educational Opportunity Grants, the New York State Tuition Assistance Program, Vermont State Assistance Grants, Federal Direct Student Loans, and the Federal College Work Study Program.

-A need-based grant is often called "gift aid."
-It is money awarded to you by the government or by St. Lawrence that is credited to your account and reduces your cost.
+A need-based grant is often called "gift aid".
+It is money awarded to you by the government, by St. Lawrence University, or by an outside agency, that is credited to your account and reduces your cost.
 You do not have to pay this money back.

 Q. How do you determine how much Federal or State grant I qualify for?